sagnik6969/obsidian/Programming notes/Leravel/Blade template.md

 </body>
 ```
-1. The h1 will only be displayed if $nem is set
+1. The h1 will only be displayed if $name is set